 That’s like trying to go somewhere you’ve never been before just driving around hoping you’ll eventually end up in your destination.
 Or using a navigation app but without putting in the destination – you see where you are and which way you’re going… just no way to tell if it’s the right direction.

-If you specify that dream and define “by when” and “how”, voilá, you have a goal you can start working towards.
+If you specify your dream and define “by when” and “how”, voilá, you have a goal you can start working towards.

 Now you have a destination and ETA to put into your navigation app (which could be a running program that will guide you to your destination within set timeline).